 Determine Your Messaging Strategy

-It’s crucial to determine your messaging strategy before you write a word on your resume, just as you would when running a marketing campaign.
+It’s crucial to determine your messaging strategy -- before you write a single word of your resume.
+That's what you do when you're running a marketing campaign, isn't it?
 Here are some of the things to think about:

 - What is the best structure for your resume in order to highlight your value proposition?

-- What keywords will your ideal employer be looking for?
+- Which keywords will your ideal employer be looking for?

 - How can you give real world examples of your value proposition in action?
 (Think about campaigns you've run, social media successes, ideas you developed, etc.)

 - What is the best layout and design to reinforce your message?

 All these decisions should be made before you start writing, and they should all be made with your target audience in mind.
 That way you can be sure that when potential employers read your resume, it will immediately strike a chord.